djc5627/CompendiumWeb/docs/Birds/Birds of Prey/Hawk/Cooper's Hawk.md

 ---------------------------------------------------------------
 ## Notes
 We have only seen the juvenile variant of this hawk.
 It was relatively small in size for a hawk and looked similar to the [[Red-Tailed Hawk]] since it did not yet grow its blue-ish adult plumage.
+Later on, we photographed the adult version which looks very similar to the [[Sharp-skinned Hawk]].
+A good way to tell them apart is that a Cooper's Hawk is "wearing a hat" while the Sharp-skinned Hawk has continuous head to back plumage.

 ---------------------------------------------------------------
 ## Sightings